 Get a babely bottle sent straight to your mailbox.
 Click shop to do so above.
 Scroll to read our story below.

 In the Bahamas, Fries had tick fever that they treated at the shelter as well as heart worm that they were treating, she was then to finalize that treatment here.
 She traveled by boat, plane and car to get here (this photo is care of HIT Living Foundation on one of her flights:) You can see how happy she was, however sadly once she arrived in Los Angeles they found that Fries had a rare condition where her body was producing too much protein to fight the heart worm that was affecting her kidneys and causing her little body to go into kidney failure.
 With the best rescue and doctors they determined she could not go through the treatment or she would be in more pain and probably pass faster, so she was put on a hospice forever foster program.
-I found Fries through them in that program, took her in, fell so in love and the rest of our story was sealed.
+I found Fries through them in that program, fell so in love and the rest of our story was sealed.
 It was a love story that I did not expect, lives with me forever, and obviously inspires me.

 But Fries had joie de vivre!
 She was a smiley, sassy, sweet soul who was so stunning inside and out.
 She loved the beach, the couch, cookies, the car and to be out on the town when she felt she could.
 In our short time together you can see the impact she made on me, but also so many.
 Fries loved hard and open as I think she knew she was sick and what other way is there to live anyway.
 She retaught me that lesson big and she was a big, honest heart.
 The reason I even wanted to restart Doll was because of her as Suntanned, my previous scent that was still being asked for, was clearly now for her and a way for me to honor her, her strong spirit, effect on my life and spread that sunshine to others as well as be of service and give to help which is so interwoven into her story.